skasiri/gift-i-card/readme.txt

 4. Map your WooCommerce products to Gift-i-Card variants as needed.

 == Changelog ==
+= 1.2.3 =
+* Added batch processing system for product synchronization to handle large product catalogs efficiently
+* Configurable batch size setting for product sync (default: 10 products per batch)
+* Progress tracking system for batch processing with visual progress bar in admin
+* Improved performance for stores with many products by processing in smaller chunks
+* Enhanced cron job reliability with resumable batch processing
+* Added batch processing status display in cron settings panel
+* Optimized API calls by grouping products in batches instead of processing all at once

 = 1.2.2 =
 * Fixed issue with order not being processed when manually created by admin